a-memme/competitor_analytics_scrape/README.md

 ![image](https://github.com/a-memme/competitor_analytics_scrape/assets/79600550/c6733abe-e2d5-482a-8531-5095327fc123)

 ## Load
 Finally, using google colab authentication and gspread, the dataframe is pushed into a pre-existing G-sheet to serve as a database where information can be accessed by a BI Tool such as Looker for greater visibility or intepretation.
-If run on the schedule, differential metrics (such as subscriber growth per day) can be calculated to monitor the performance of competior channels of interest.
+If run on a schedule - such as a daily schedule for instance - differential metrics (such as subscriber growth per day) can be calculated to monitor the performance of competior channels of interest.

 ![image](https://github.com/a-memme/competitor_analytics_scrape/assets/79600550/f3c24f05-8348-4d86-b013-5b7424052e34)